haimbilia/BuyHub/readme.txt

     => 053621 -	commission is not getting charged when tax is collected by seller and shipping is non refundable and whole order is returned and shipping remains with seller
     => 053673  - Allow seller to cancel COD orders.
-    => 053763 - admin> users> add button> icon is not there
+    => 053763 - admin> users> add button> icon is not there => 053749 - in reports> PRODUCT > on entering character value in from price filed> errors are listing there

 New Features: